 New subscription services

 Last but not least, let's discuss Apple's range of paid subscription services.
-Apple is working to pivot from being primarily a seller of premium hardware to being a seller of services - TV+, News+, Apple Music, Apple Arcade - to owners of that hardware, and it would have made sense for the launch of any new services is likely to happen at WWDC, however, the only change to a subscription serivce was iCloud+ mentioned above.
+Apple is working to pivot from being primarily a seller of premium hardware to being a seller of services - TV+, News+, Apple Music, Apple Arcade - to owners of that hardware, and it would have made sense for the launch of any new services to happen at WWDC, however, the only change to a subscription serivce was iCloud+ mentioned above.

-One analyst has argued that Apple will launch a raft of new Plus services in the near future, and suggests that Podcasts+, Stocks+, Mail+, Maps+ and Health+ are all plausible additions to the portfolio.
+The analyst who predicted that has also argued that Apple will launch a raft of new Plus services including Stocks+, Mail+, Maps+ and Health+.
+These are all plausible additions to the portfolio.
 Such services would also, of course, make it easier to shift subscriptions to Apple One.

-And that's it for WWDC rumours - for now.
+And that's it for WWDC 2021.
 More info about Apple's upcoming plans can be found in our guide to New Apple products coming in 2021.

 If you'd rather make savings on the products available right now, visit our roundup of the best Apple deals.